AF-1/lms-customstartstoptimes/README.md

 [^1]:If you want localized strings in your language, please read <a href="https://github.com/AF-1/sobras/wiki/Adding-localization-to-LMS-plugins"><b>this</b></a>.
 [^2]:As the LMS source code states: a "jump to a particular time in the current song should be dead-on for CBR, approximate for VBR".

-## Comments tag patterns
+## Comment tag patterns

-For this plugin to work, you need to add your custom start, stop or skip times to the **comments tag** of the tracks that you wish to start and stop at custom times or skip a specific part of.
+For this plugin to work, you need to add your custom start, stop or skip times to the **comment tag** of the tracks that you wish to start and stop at custom times or skip a specific part of.
 For a larger number of songs it probably makes sense to use a script (see macOS Music app example below).<br><br>
 Please use the simple **patterns** listed below.
 They are **case-sensitive** (use upper case) but it doesn't matter whether your time value has a **comma**, a decimal **point** or neither.<br>

 ### Start time